steakscience/steakscience/README.md

-↳
+Hey there —

-Hey — I’m a designer living in Bangkok, Thailand.
-I believe design, done right, can make complex problems feel simple.
-I strive to do this in my work.
+I’m a designer.
+In other words, I try to make complex concepts feel simple.

 Currently, I’m at ScreenCloud, where I’m designing an interface to manage screens and content.